3. Add Simple Objects¶

 Move it above the ground and change its shape by using the gizmos.
 Keep the property tab open for the cube, and you will see that movements by the gizmo are reflected in the object’s transform.

 You can also directly type into the property window to make your changes.
-Let’s fix the height of the cuboid at 1, the x-scale at 2, and the z-scale at 0.5.
+Let’s fix the z-position of the cuboid at 1, the x-scale at 2, and the z-scale at 0.5.

 In the same manner as above, add a cylinder to the stage, change its Geometry > Radius to 0.5, and Geometry > Height to 1.0.
 Then place it at y = 1.5 and z = 1.0, and rotate it around the x-axis by 90 degrees.